appbaseio/reactivesearch/content/docs/reactivesearch/v3/list/singledropdownlist.md

 -   **missingLabel** `String` [optional] defaults to `N/A`.
 Specify a custom label to show when `showMissing` is set to `true`.
--   **placeholder** `String` [optional] placeholder to be displayed in the dropdown searchbox.
+-   **placeholder** `String` [optional] placeholder to be displayed in the select box.
+It'll be only applicable when no value is selected.
+-   **searchPlaceholder** `String` [optional] placeholder to be displayed in the search box.
+Defaults to `Type here to search...`.
 -   **selectAllLabel** `String` [optional] if provided, shows an extra option to select all the options in the list with the provided string value.
 -   **showFilter** `Boolean` [optional]